COO-Utilities/thorlabs/README.md

 ## 🧪 Testing
 Unit tests are located in `tests/` directory.

-TODO: Make "Mock test" for PPC102 get_position and get_status which threw errors and was removed.
+TODO: Make "Mock test" for PPC102 get_pos and get_status which threw errors and was removed.
     Assumed to be due to the byte and int convertion

 To run tests from the project root based on what you need: